-Two-year cycles of units of work are planned, in advance, through a study of the curriculum Focus statements of each Domain, and taking into account the interests of the students, the world and local events, and the available resources.
+Inquiry Learning Units are planned in line with the Victorian Curriculum (see subjects listed here).
+Two-year cycles of units of work are planned, in advance, through a study of the curriculum Focus statements of each Learning Area and taking into account the interests of the students, the world and local events, and the available resources.

 Each unit of work is planned with the Assessment criteria already selected.
-Teachers are required to complete the evaluation of the unit section of the Unit Planner after the completion of the unit.
+Teachers complete an evaluation of the unit section of the Unit Planner after the completion of the unit.